Boom-Rang/inexor-code/readme.md

+# Sauerbraten Fork – Node.js Branch

+This branch implements experimental support for node.js.
+Currently linux-only.

+At the moment rudimentary support for running node and the sauer server is implemented, they can not interact however.
+This works by compiling the sauer server as a node module (basically a shared library) and adding a bit of glue code that can run the sauer main in an own thread.

+In the next step support for evaluating JS code from Cubescript and the other way around.
+With a bit of JS magic we should be able to implement convenient bindings to cubescript functions.
+In order to synchronize those threads wer're basically going to lock both threads while one requests stuff from the other.

+## Running

+Compile the application as usual; now copy the server binary and rename it to 'sauer.node'; run a node.js interpreter (there is a binary called node in the platform\_linux); require the native module and call main in it: `require('./sauer').main()`.
+It should immediately return 'fnord' and you should see messages about the server starting.

 # Sauerbraten Fork

 Sauerbraten Fork is a fork of the quake-like fps Sauerbraten/Cube2.
 It is compatible to the current Sauerbraten/Cube 2 release.